kubernetes/enhancements/keps/sig-node/4540-strict-cpu-reservation/README.md

         }
 ```

-### Risk Mitigation (Option 2)
+#### Archived Risk Mitigation (Option 2)

-Another proposal is brought up which to force the cpu requests for best effort pods to 1 MilliCPU in kubelet.
+Another proposal brought up is to force the cpu requests for best effort pods to 1 MilliCPU in kubelet.
 This option is meant to be simpler than option-1, but the different resource accounting in kubelet and kube-scheduler can create runaway pods similar to that in https://github.com/kubernetes/kubernetes/issues/84869.

 ### Test Plan